levarml/LeVar/README.md

 ## Developing the web application locally

 You'll need to install Java 7 and Postgres.
-By default, the web application expects a local Postgres DB named "dubl".
+By default, the web application expects a local Postgres DB named "levar".
 To create that:

-    $ psql -c 'create database dubl;'
+    $ psql -c 'create database levar;'

 We're using Play 2.3.
 Because we're using a multi-project build, you need to load the `web` project explicitly in the SBT console.